-As a hiring manager, nothing frustrated me more than when I sat down to interview someone for a job and he or she had no knowledge about my company.
+Nothing frustrates a hiring manager more than when they sit down to interview someone for a job and he or she had no knowledge about my company.

-It just felt like a waste of time for me and the interviewee.
-No matter how impressive their resume looked, if applicants knew nothing about the company it showed me that they didn’t take the time to go above and beyond to try and set themselves apart from other applicants.
+It’s a waste of time for the hiring manager and the interviewee.
+No matter how impressive their resume looked, if applicants knew nothing about the company it shows that they didn’t take the time to go above and beyond to try and set themselves apart from other applicants.

 Many times, companies will ask, “What do you know about our company?” as a way to eliminate unprepared candidates from those who are more serious and showed initiative.
 According to the Bureau of Labor Statistics, the unemployment rate has declined, but for most job-seekers, the competition for finding a job is still an uphill battle.
 Job candidates can’t afford to leave any rock unturned.
 With unlimited resources to get our information, there is no reason why a candidate shouldn’t at least know about the company’s products, problems, growth, goals or competitors.

 Here are five reasons why it’s important to always research a company before an interview:

 1. It demonstrates your enthusiasm for the career field, and more important, the organization.